 110db – an exposure of more than 1 minute can lead to permanent hearing damage

-For example in the United States, the Occupational Safety and Health Administration (OSHA) states that
+For example, in the United States, the Occupational Safety and Health Administration (OSHA) states that

 “The Occupational Noise Exposure Standard (1910.95) requires the employer to provide hearing protectors to all general industry employees exposed to an 8-hour TWA of 85 decibels at no cost to the employees.
 This requirement is explicit in the noise standard.
-The issues being addressed in the proposed revision of 1910.132 for personal protection equipment would not affect or in any way change provisions in existing OSHA standards that address who is to pay for particular PP.”
+The issues being addressed in the proposed revision of 1910.132 for personal protection equipment would not affect or change provisions in existing OSHA standards that address who is to pay for particular PP.”